-Does your doctor receive drug company payments that could influence their treatment decisions?
+Does your doctor receive device or drug company payments that could influence their treatment decisions?

 Importantly, pharmaceutical and medical device companies must release details of payments made to doctors and US teaching hospitals.
 This includes payments for promotional talks, research and consulting, and other categories.

-Fortunately, you can look up your doctors to learn if they accept payments from pharmaceutical and/or medical device companies:
+Fortunately, you can look up your doctors to learn if they accept device or drug company payments, using:

 What else can you do about the influence of device and drug company payments?